 A common misconception happens around the definition of work.
-It is important for you to know the purpose of your time in your role – be conscious about what contributes to the bottom line, what only keeps you busy.
+You need to know the purpose of your time in your role – be conscious about what contributes to the bottom line, what only keeps you busy.

-Many times you might be trying to get along just because you want the next promotion, you want to be recognized.
-There is nothing wrong in wanting those, however, to make it sustainable and meaningful you need to
+You might often be trying to get along just because you want the next promotion; you want to be recognized.
+There is nothing wrong in wanting those; however, to make it sustainable and meaningful, you need to

-- Know what core values make the unique you (example values: people, contribution, collaboration, nurturing, leadership, innovation, community, etc.)
+- Know what core values make you unique (example values: people, contribution, collaboration, nurturing, leadership, innovation, community, etc.)

 Now for every project or deliverables,

 - Define that vision of success in terms of the qualities you care about.
-If it is leadership, how you want to show up as a leader.
-If it is quality, what criteria it needs to satisfy to get that quality seal from you?
+If it is leadership, how do you want to show up as a leader?
+If it is innovation, what would that look like?

-- Take a baby step each day/each week – for each step be mindful of your core values.
+- Take a baby step each day/each week to be mindful of your core values.
 Learn from the experience, note that results.

-- For each of these two (vision and baby step) steps, partner with your management to make sure what you see is aligned with what they see.
+- For each of these two (vision and baby step) steps, partner with your management to ensure what you see is aligned with what they see.
 Ask for feedback, suggestions to fine-tune your plans.
-This is where you are not only solving the issue of managing up/self-promotion you are leveraging these people as your resources to help you move towards your desired vision.
+This is where you solve the issue of managing up/self-promotion; you are leveraging these people as your resources to help you move towards your desired vision.

 The point is 1.
-Focus on what you really want in the end 2.
+Focus on what you really want to create in the end 2.
 Then design the how part based on your own style.
-Knowing your own style is the key :).
+Knowing your own style is the key.

-A Common pitfall: We start with others’ expectations first (manager’s feedback) and that hardly works for the long term.
+A Common pitfall: We start with others’ expectations first (manager’s feedback), which hardly works for the long term.